 - Report terminated employees with income withholding orders from LCSA

 The Department of Child Support Services (DCSS) can help you get a child support order based on each parent’s income, visitation, and other information.
-Most orders will also include a wage assignment so money will be withheld from the noncustodial parent’s paycheck to pay child support.
+Most orders will also include a wage assignment so money will be withheld from the person paying support's (PPS) paycheck to pay child support.

 Establishing parentage is the process of determining the legal parents of a child.
 When parents are married, parentage is automatically established in most cases.
 If parents are unmarried, parentage establishment is not automatic and the process should be started by both parents as soon as possible for the benefit of the child.
 Unmarried parents can establish parentage by signing the Voluntary Declaration of Parentage (VDOP).
 This can be done in the hospital after the child is born, or at a Local Child Support Agency.

 Unmarried parents who sign the Voluntary Declaration of Parentage form help their child(ren) gain the same rights and privileges of a child born within a marriage.
-Some of those rights include: financial support from both parents, access to important family medical records, access to the non-custodial parent's medical benefits, and the emotional benefit of knowing who both parents are.
+Some of those rights include: financial support from both parents, access to important family medical records, access to the person paying support's (PPS) medical benefits, and the emotional benefit of knowing who both parents are.
 More information regarding parentage is available on the State website.